-Binary Decision Diagrams (BDDs) [6] have been widely used for efficiently solving problems in model checking, and more recently we demonstrated that BDDs are very useful for defining compact and efficient solvers for whole program analyses like points-to analysis [4].
-As BDDs have been in use for some time, there exist several excellent libraries providing efficient representations, algorithms and memory management techniques for BDDs, including two C-based libraries we have been using, BuDDy [9] and CUDD [17].
+Binary Decision Diagrams (BDDs) [8] are widely used for efficiently solving problems in model checking, and recently, we demonstrated that BDDs are very useful for defining compact and efficient solvers for whole program analyses like points-to analysis [5].
+As BDDs have been in use for some time, there exist several excellent libraries providing efficient representations, algorithms and memory management techniques for BDDs, including two Cbased libraries we have been using, BuDDy [14] and CUDD [25].